Mystery, Magic & Nazi Gold 2

 Continued from: Demon Part 1

-Jan, a Polish client, had described his visit to the Auschwitz
+Jan, a Polish client, described a visit to the Auschwitz

 concentration camp and said that he was the son of a Polish woman raped by a Nazi at the